Devolved English parliament: Background

-One 2007 poll carried out for BBC Newsnight, however, found that 61 per cent would support such a parliament being established.
+One 2007 poll carried out for BBC Newsnight, however, found that 61 % would support such a parliament being established.

-In January 2012 Simon Hughes, the deputy leader of the Liberal Democrats, supported calls for a devolved English parliament.
+In January 2012, Simon Hughes, the deputy leader of the Liberal Democrats, supported calls for a devolved English parliament.
 While the Conservatives were in government from 2010 to 2015 in coalition with the Liberal Democrats, the coalition government approved the creation of the McKay Commission to look into the question.
 The Commission proposed that bills in the House of Commons which affected England solely or differently should require a majority vote of MPs representing English constituencies, a system known as English votes for English laws (EVEL).

 The Labour Party opposed the idea, arguing that this creates two classes of MPs in the House of Commons, and that a regional approach should be taken, in the form of regional English devolution.
 However, in July 2015, then Shadow Secretary of State for Business, Chuka Umunna, suggested that the Labour Party should support the creation of a separate English parliament as part of a federal United Kingdom.
 He also called for a federal structure to the Labour Party with the creation of a distinct English Labour Party.

 The Conservative Party manifesto for the 2015 general election included a proposal that England-only legislation should require approval from a Legislative Grand Committee prior to its Third Reading in the House of Commons.
 Having won a majority in that election, the Conservative government used a change in standing orders in October 2015 to give MPs representing English constituencies a "veto" over laws only affecting England.
 EVEL was scrapped in July 2021.

 In October 2021, a poll by Public First found that 62% of English voters would vote for an English Parliament.
 Furthermore, an even bigger majority of 'English identifiers' – 72% – want laws that only apply in England to be made by MPs elected in England, whilst 64% of all English voters, including 'British identifiers', thought the same.

+In 2021 the Liberal Democrats adopted a policy motion calling for the establishment of regional assemblies throughout England which would nominate members to concurrently serve on an "English National Chamber" to legislate at an all-England level with England remaining as a single legal jurisdiction within a federal United Kingdom.